-Fadoua works closely with the program’s academic director to help with the execution of certain managerial aspects of the program; she also helps students navigate their everyday needs and logistics.
-Fadoua serves as the mediating channel between the SIT program and the Center for Cross Cultural Learning’s (CCCL) administrative management.
-Fadoua accompanies the group on excursions and, if needed, accompanies students to the doctor to facilitate communication.
-Fadoua has a BA in international studies and modern languages from Denison University, has worked as an English instructor at the American Language Center in Rabat, and has been working on study abroad programs at CCCL since 2007.
-Fadoua is also an alumnus of the Moroccan Fulbright Association.
-She serves as a great resource for the students on aspects of Moroccan culture and society.
+Nawal works closely with the program’s academic directors to help with the execution of certain managerial aspects of the program; she also helps students to navigate their everyday needs and logistics.
+Nawal serves as the mediating channel between the SIT program and the Center for Cross Cultural Learning’s administrative management.
+Nawal accompanies the group on excursions and, if needed, accompanies students to the doctor to facilitate communication.
+Nawal has a BA in English studies from Ibn Tofail University, Kenitra, and has been working with study abroad programs since 2007.
+Nawal is a great resource for the students on aspects of Moroccan culture and society.

 Bouchra Sahimda, Language Coordinator

 Bouchra is responsible for supervising the Moroccan Arabic language placement test, holding regular meetings with language instructors, teaching when needed, and overseeing the Moroccan Arabic language program.
 Along with other language instructors from the Center for Cross Cultural Learning, the program’s host institution, she brings years of language teaching experience to the classroom.